gin66/MetaAgentSystem/AgilePlan.md

 ## Sprint Plan (Logical, Testable Steps)

 ### Sprint 1: Initial Setup and Hello World
-- **Goal**: Establish Swift environment and basic Ollama API integration.
+- **Goal**: Establish the Swift project structure within the `MetaAgentSystem` sub-folder and verify basic Ollama API integration.
 - **Tasks**:
+  - Create a `MetaAgentSystem` sub-folder.
-  - Initialize Swift project with `swift package init`.
+  - Initialize a Swift project within the `MetaAgentSystem` sub-folder using `swift package init`.
   - Add dependencies: `OpenAPIKit`, `SwiftNIO`, `UUID`.
-  - Create program that sends a prompt to Ollama API and prints JSON response.
+  - Create a program that sends a prompt to the Ollama API and prints the JSON response.
-  - Parse structured JSON output using Ollama's structured output mode.
+  - Parse the structured JSON output using Ollama's structured output mode.
-- **Deliverable**: Swift program making Ollama API call with JSON output.
+- **Deliverable**: A Swift program within the `MetaAgentSystem` sub-folder that makes an Ollama API call and outputs JSON.
-- **Test**: Verify API call succeeds and JSON is valid.
+- **Test**: Verify the API call succeeds and the JSON is valid.
-- **Acceptance Criteria**: Program compiles, executes API call, and outputs valid JSON.
+- **Acceptance Criteria**: The program compiles, executes the API call, and outputs valid JSON.

 ### Sprint 2: Core Data Structures
 - **Goal**: Define and manage agent and task structures.